engage-so/engage-so.github.io/views/docs/sdks/javascript.md

 `timestamp` is optional.
 If it is not included, Engage uses the current timestamp.
 If included, it must be a valid date time string.

-Some actions may have additional properties instead of a single value.
+Some events may have additional properties instead of a single value.
 Here is how to track those:

 ```js
 Engage.track('user_id', {